xthemadgenius/btcrec-cli/docs/Usage_Examples/basic_password_recoveries.md

 ```
 <br>

+### Basic Stacks Command

-Basic Stacks Command, so need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied) This example also has the address generation limit set to 10, so will check the first 10 "accounts" for a given seed+passphrase.
+Need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied) This example also has the address generation limit set to 10, so will check the first 10 "accounts" for a given seed+passphrase.
 ```
 python btcrecover.py --wallet-type stacks --addrs SP2KJB4F9C91R3N5XSNQE0Z3G34DNJWQYTP3PBJTH --passwordlist ./docs/Usage_Examples/common_passwordlist.txt --mnemonic "ocean hidden kidney famous rich season gloom husband spring convince attitude boy" --addr-limit 10
 ```
 <br>

 ## Brainwallets
 **Notes**